Henrik Møllgaard

-Henrik Møllgaard Jensen (born 2 January 1985) is a Danish handballer for Aalborg Håndbold and the Danish national team.
+Henrik Møllgaard Jensen (born 2 January 1985) is a Danish former handballer and current assistant coach for PSG Handball.
+He previously played for Aalborg Håndbold and the Danish national team.

-He has previously played in PSG Handball, KIF Kolding, Kongeå HK, Ribe HK and Skjern Håndbold.
+He was known for his versatility, playing all three back positions and pivot when needed, but later in his career, he primarily excelled as a defender.
+He previously played for PSG Handball, KIF Kolding, Kongeå HK, Ribe HK, and Skjern Håndbold.